School of Social Work

 Ph.
 D, University of Michigan, Social Work and Anthropology, 1995

 BA.
 Psychology, University of Montana, 1978

-Co-Chair "Unsettling Feminisms," National Conference on Feminism and Social Work Program committee, 2009-present
+Co-Chair "Unsettling Feminisms," National Conference on Feminism and Social Work Program committee, 2009-2011

 Just Practice: A Social Justice Approach to Social Work (2nd ed.)
 (2008) (with Maxine Jacobson).
 Peosta, IA: Eddie Bowers Publishing.